-Launch a rewarding and in-demand career, with VU's one-year, online Graduate Diploma of Early Childhood Education.
+Launch a rewarding and in-demand career, with VU's one-year Graduate Diploma of Early Childhood Education.

 Gain insight into the early years by studying these fascinating areas:

 - child development